 Start by opening up the Swatches panel and then double-clicking on the desired pattern swatch, which will bring up the Pattern Options panel.

 As you can see, this acts as a sort of Isolation / Pattern Editing mode, where you can carry out any change to your design, whether it’s setting different colors for some of your composing shapes, adjusting their size, or maybe even adding new shapes and elements, which will immediately show up within the repeating tile copies.

-Once you’re ready, simply hit Done, and any changes you’ve made should now be applied to your pattern design.
+Once you’re ready, simply hit Done, and any changes you’ve made should now be applied to your Illustrator pattern.

-So we've seen what it takes to design a good pattern, and we've quickly gone through the process of creating one, but what if we needed to resize a pattern that we've already applied to a shape?
+So we've seen what it takes to design a good pattern, and we've quickly learned how to make a repeating pattern in Illustrator, but what if we needed to resize a pattern that we've already applied to a shape?

 Well, the process of scaling an applied pattern can prove to be a real challenge, since if you try to resize the shape using the click-and-drag method, you'll quickly notice that the pattern's composing elements will retain the same dimensions.

-So, how do we go about scaling an existing pattern?
+So, how do we go about scaling an existing Illustrator pattern fill?

 First, select the shape that you've applied the pattern to, and then simply right-click and then go to Transform > Scale, which will bring up the Scale panel.